 Tinnitus is a condition that affects the auditory system, causing sufferers to hear a persistent sound when no external sound is present.
 Because of its subjective nature, the perceived sound can differ between sufferers.
-While often characterised as an unpleasant ringing in the ears, tinnitus has also been described by those experiencing it as a hissing, buzzing, whistling and roaring, leading many to seek tinnitus treatment in Melbourne from a specialist clinic.
+While often characterised as an unpleasant ringing in the ears, tinnitus symptoms have also been described by those experiencing it as a hissing, buzzing, whistling and roaring, leading many to seek tinnitus retraining therapy in Melbourne from a specialist clinic.

 An estimated 20% of the population is thought to suffer from tinnitus.
-While some cases are mild enough to allow sufferers get on with their daily lives, severer cases can be extremely disruptive, making it difficult to concentrate.
+While some cases are mild enough to allow sufferers get on with their daily lives without tinnitus therapy, more severe cases of tinnitus symptoms can be extremely disruptive, making it difficult to concentrate.
 This in turn can cause anxiety, depression, sleep disruptions, relationship stress and even employment challenges.

 If you would like to learn more or arrange for an appointment at one of our convenient clinic locations in Melbourne or Geelong, including Melbourne CBD, contact Victorian Hearing today.
-Our friendly audiologists can teach you how to effectively manage your tinnitus in your daily life.
+Our friendly audiologists can teach you how to effectively achieve tinnitus relief in your daily life.